Here's how Rome High students feel about the possible dual enrollment cuts

 What about the underclassmen?

 HB444 was controversial when it was first introduced in 2019.
-So much so, that after advocates met with dual enrollment advocates like Alyson Landsell, the Floyd County Schools dual enrollment coordinator, it was tabled in the state’s Senate Higher Education committee.
+So much so that, after advocates met with dual enrollment advocates like Alyson Landsell, the Floyd County Schools dual enrollment coordinator, it was tabled in the state’s Senate Committee on Higher Education.

 The bill does, however, limit students who are newer to the dual enrollment program.
 Students who withdraw from more than two courses, under the newest version, will be deemed ineligible to take anymore dual enrollment courses unless under “extenuating circumstances.”
 It also limits if the state will pay for students to retake a class if they fail it.